-The number of performance shares held during the financial year by each Director and other members of key management personnel of the Group, including their personally related parties, is set out below:
+The number of performance shares held during the financial year by each director and other members of key management personnel of the group, including their personally related parties, is set out below:

-Balance at the start of the year Granted Vested Expired/forfeited/ other Balance at the end of the year Name No. No. No. No. No. Executive Director Michael Buckland - 150,000 - 50,000 100,000
+Balance at the start of the Expired/forfeited Balance at the ١.
+Name year Granted Vested /other end of the year ) [No. No. No. No. No. \ Managing Director/CEO Michael Buckland (resigned 15 August 2016) 100,000 - - (50,000) 50,000